Merits & Demerits of Education | NEP 2020 Guide

 (Source: QuestPlus)

-- Curricular Reforms: Shifts from rote learning to critical thinking, conceptual learning, and creativity.
+• Curriculum Reforms: There is a shift from rote memorization to developing critical thinking, conceptual learning, and creativity.

-- Teacher Professional Development: Emphasis on continuous professional development and teacher training for better results.
+• Teacher Professional Development: By providing ongoing professional development and training to teachers to provide better outcomes.

 How is NEP Helpful for Teachers?